Zagier-Hoffman's conjectures in positive characteristic: Introduction

 Recently, Harada \cite{Har21} introduced the alternating multiple zeta values in positive characteristic (AMZV's) as follows.
 Letting $\fs=(s_1,\dots,s_r) \in \N^n$ and $\fve=(\varepsilon_1,\dots,\varepsilon_r) \in (\Fq^\times)^n$, we define

 where the sum runs through the set of tuples $(a_1,\ldots,a_r) \in A_+^r$ with $\deg a_1>\cdots>\deg a_r$.
 The numbers $r$ and $w(\fs)=s_1+\dots+s_r$ are called the depth and the weight of $\zeta_A $, respectively.
+We set $\zeta_A = 1$.
 Harada \cite{Har21} extended basic properties of MZV's to AMZV's, i.e., non-vanishing, shuffle relations, period interpretation and linear independence.
-Again the main goal of this theory is to determine all linear relations over $K$ among AMZV's.
-It is natural to ask whether one could extend the previous work on analogues of Zagier-Hoffman's conjectures to this setting.
-More precisely, if for $w \in \N$ we denote by $\mathcal{AZ}_w$ the $K$-vector space spanned by the AMZV's of weight $w$, then we would like to determine the dimensions of $\mathcal{AZ}_w$ and exhibit some nice bases of these vector spaces.
+Again the main goal of this theory is to determine all linear relations over $K$ between AMZV's.
+It is natural to ask whether the previous work on analogues of the Zagier-Hoffman conjectures can be extended to this setting.
+More precisely, if for $w \in \N$ we denote by $\mathcal{AZ}_w$ the $K$ vector space spanned by the AMZV's of weight $w$, then we would like to determine the dimensions of $\mathcal{AZ}_w$ and show some nice bases of these vector spaces.